openturns/otwrapy/README.rst

 - A set of useful tools that simply recurrent tasks when writing code
   wrappers:

-  - :code:`TempWorkDir`: Context manager that gracefully creates a temporary working directory.
+  - `TempWorkDir`: Context manager that gracefully creates a temporary working directory.
 It handles errors and has the option to cleanup upon exit.
-  - :code:`Debug`: Decorator that protects the decorated function into a try/except structure so that errors are logged.
+  - `Debug`: Decorator that protects the decorated function into a try/except structure so that errors are logged.
 It is specially useful when you launch your code in a non interactive environment.
-  - :code:`load_array` and :code:`dump_array`: Used for efficiently create
+  - `load_array` and `dump_array`: Used for efficiently create
     and load backups with the option to compress with gzip.
-  - :code:`safemakedirs`: Create a directory without raising an exception if it exits.
+  - `safemakedirs`: Create a directory without raising an exception if it exits.
-  - :code:`create_logger`: Return a logger with a FileHandler at a given logging level.
+  - `create_logger`: Return a logger with a FileHandler at a given logging level.

-:code:`otwrapy` comes from the experience of wrapping a lot of different external codes at `Phimeca engineering
+`otwrapy` comes from the experience of wrapping a lot of different external codes at `Phimeca engineering
 <http://www.phimeca.com>`_.
 We are a company specialized in
 uncertainty treatment and we assist our clients introducing the